 - Children will be given a verbal warning when engaged in an inappropriate behavior.

-- If that behavior continues, the child will be taken aside.
-The child is asked why the behavior is unacceptable, what kind of behavior would be more appropriate, and what will happen if that behavior continues.
+- If that behavior continues, the child will be taken aside and asked why the behavior is unacceptable, what kind of behavior would be more appropriate, and what will happen if that behavior continues.

-- If the child continues, the child will be asked to sit quietly away from the others to improve his/her behavior.
+- If the child continues, the child will be asked to sit quietly away from other students to improve his/her behavior.
 Once the child has done so and is ready to rejoin the class, he/she may.

 - If there is no change/improvement in the child’s behavior, a written notice will be sent home.
 The parents will be asked to schedule a conference with the director and/or assistant principal.